henriquecustodia/blog/src/posts/micro-frontend-app-using-angular-module-federation.md

 The **RemoteEntryComponent** will be the component that'll be loaded inside the **host** app.

-### Add some style to remote component [🐉](https://emojipedia.org/dragon/)
+### Add some style to the remote component [🐉](https://emojipedia.org/dragon/)

 I think that'd be good to make some changes to this component for it to look nice.

 Don't worry!
 We'll just add a simple style to this.